 He told me he still wants to keep on fighting, so now we need all of you to keep us in your thoughts and prayers.
 Much love to all of you.

 I had the opportunity to visit with Walt when we stopped in Minneapolis on the way to New Hampshire last month.
-He’s a believer and, with tears in his eyes, shared a dream with us that he had of Jesus taking “broken parts” out of his body.
-The doctors are saying that he maybe has 150 transfusions left before his body gives out.
+He’s a believer and, with tears in his eyes, shared a dream with us of Jesus taking “broken parts” out of his body.
+The doctors say that he may have 150 transfusions left before his body gives out.
 Would you agree with me (and Walt, our family, etc.) for life and life abundantly for Walt?
 He’s such an amazing person and has always lived life to the full.
-I’m inspired by the guy every time I’m around him and would love to see him miraculously healed.
+I’m inspired by the guy whenever I’m around him and would love to see him miraculously healed.

 “Walt’s stomach pain subsided each day he was back in the hospital.
 They let us go home today.
 Once again, “there is no place like home”.
 The past few days have been long.
 We were surprised with a visit from Gary & Sandy (Walt’s nephew, who Walt says is more of a friend).
 Mary went and purchased every old cowboy DVD she found at Walmart yesterday & he slept with the old cowboys playing all night.
 He still remains unfocused.
 I am hoping that sleeping in his own bed will help with that.
 Yes, to Sandy – please place Walt on a prayer chain.
 Thanks Shawn, and to all those people in South Dakota praying for us.
 Each prayer that is offered from all of you is gratefully accepted.
 Thanks for all your love and support.”